ianengelbrecht/delta-crdts-esm/README.md

 # delta-crdts-esm

 An ESM port of [delta-crdts](https://www.npmjs.com/package/delta-crdts), just to make it a bit easier to work with, and with some updates to newer dependencies.
 See that page for the docs.
 Version number continues from there.
+A tremendous thank you to the original author for the comprehensive test suit, updates would not have been impossible without it.

 ```
 npm install delta-crdts-esm